cfpb/hmda-frontend/src/documentation/markdown/2017/lar-data-fields.md

   - 4 - Application withdrawn by applicant
   - 5 - File closed for incompleteness
   - 6 - Loan purchased by your institution
+  - 7 - Preapproval request denied by financial institution
+  - 8 - Preapproval request approved but not accepted (optional reporting)

 ### [msa_md](#msa_md)

 - **Description:** The 5 digit MSA (metropolitan statistical area) or MD (metropolitan division) code.
 An MSA/MD is an area that has at least one urbanized area of 50,000 or more population.
+Note, that in 2017 MSA/MD values were reported by HMDA filers and not derived by the CFPB.
 - **Values:**
   - Varying values